-aHUS is a severe and life-threatening genetic ultra-rare disease characterized by chronic uncontrolled complement activation and thrombotic microangiopathy (TMA), the formation of blood clots in small blood vessels throughout the body, causing a reduction in platelet count (thrombocytopenia) and life-threatening damage to the kidney, brain, heart and other vital organs.
-Soliris is approved for the treatment of pediatric and adult patients with aHUS in the United States, Europe and Japan.
-In April 2015, the EC approved an update to the EU label for Soliris treatment for patients with aHUS that included new efficacy data which specifies that longer-term treatment with Soliris is associated with a greater proportion of patients achieving clinically significant benefits, including complete TMA response and hematologic normalization, as well as the importance of sustained Soliris therapy.
-In addition, the FDA and EC have granted Soliris orphan drug designation for the treatment of patients with aHUS.
+aHUS is a severe and life-threatening, ultra-rare genetic disease characterized by chronic uncontrolled complement activation and thrombotic microangiopathy (TMA), the formation of blood clots in small blood vessels throughout the body, causing a reduction in platelet count (thrombocytopenia) and life-threatening damage to the kidney, brain, heart and other vital organs.
+Soliris is approved for the treatment of pediatric and adult patients with aHUS in the U.S., Europe and Japan.
+We are sponsoring a multinational registry to gather information regarding the natural history of patients with aHUS and the longer term outcomes during Soliris treatment.
+In addition, the FDA and European Commission (EC) have granted Soliris orphan drug designation for the treatment of patients with aHUS.